BellowingButcher/pseudoCode/pseudocode.md

     - Body of controler (how do you hold it?)

 - Remote Car

     - Body

         - Motor for back wheels
         - Motor for steering the front wheels
         - Wheels

     - Reciever

+        - listening for spacific hertz radio waves from the controller

+            - Move car forward
+                - Start when connection is made
+                -Stop when connection is broken

+            - Move car backwards
+                - Start when connection is made
+                - Stop when connection is broken

+            - Steer Wheels right
+                - Move wheels to steer right when connection is made
+                - Return to center when connection is lost

+            - Steer wheels left
+                - Move wheels to steer left when connection is made
+                - Move wheels to center when connection is lost

     - Control Board
+        - Listens to the comands from the reciever and executes the commands
+            - Tells what motors to run and when

     - On/Off switch
+        - If the switch is on then power the car
+        - If switch is off then the car has no power

     - Power light
+        - If the car has power display light
+        - else light off